 Ocean plastic research is a relatively new field, the billions upon billions of items of plastic waste choking our oceans, lakes, and rivers and piling up on land is more than unsightly and harmful to plants and wildlife.
 About 8 million metric tons of plastic are thrown into the ocean annually.
 Of those, 236,000 tons are micro plastics– tiny pieces of broken-down plastic smaller than our little fingernail.
 There is more plastic than natural prey at the sea surface of the Great Pacific Garbage Patch, which means that organisms feeding at this area are likely to have plastic as a major component of their diets.
 For instance, sea turtles by-caught in fisheries operating within and around the patch can have up to 74% (by dry weight) of their diets composed of ocean plastics.
 By 2050 there will be more plastic in the oceans than there are fish (by weight).

-Whole green composites are the composite materials that are made from both renewable resource based polymer (biopolymer) and bio-filler.
+Whole green composites are the composite materia Whole green composites are the composite materials that are made from both renewable resource based polymer (biopolymer) and ls that are made from both renewable resource based polymer (biopolymer) and bio-filler.
 Whole green composites are recyclable, renewable, triggered biodegradable and could reduce the dependency on the fossil fuel to a great extent when used in interior applications.
 Whole green composites could have major applications in automotive interiors, interior building applications and major packaging areas.
 Despite the large number of recent reviews on green composites defined as biopolymers or bio-derived polymers reinforced with natural fibers for bioprocessing of materials, limited investigation has taken place into the most appropriate applications for these materials.
 Global composite materials industry reached $19.6B in 2011, marking an annual increase of 8.2% from 2010 and driven by recovering of majority of markets.
 Market value of end use products made with composites was $55.6B in 2011.
 North American composites industry accelerated by 9 % in 2014, Europe increased by 8%while Asia grew by 7% in 2015.
 By 2017, composite materials industry is expected to reach $ 29.9B (7% CAGR) while end products made with composite materials market value is expected to reach $85B Global Automotive composite materials market was estimated to be around $ 2.8 B in 2015, and forecast to reach $ 4.3 B by 2017 @ CAGR of approx. 7%.